Oklahoma State fires football coach Mike Gundy after 20-plus years

 “Cowboy Football reached an unprecedented level of success and national prominence under Coach Gundy’s leadership,” Oklahoma State athletic director Chad Weiberg said in a statement.
 “I believe I speak for OSU fans everywhere when I say that we are grateful for all he did to raise the standard and show us all what is possible for Oklahoma State football.”

-Gundy arrived as head coach in 2005, and the Oklahoma City native's charm and sense of humor appealed to fans and recruits and helped the Cowboys compete with better-funded programs.
+Gundy arrived as head coach in 2005, and the Oklahoma City native's charm and sense of humor appealed to fans and recruits and helped the Cowboys compete with and often surpass better-funded schools.
 As late billionaire T. Boone Pickens poured millions into the program, Gundy turned Oklahoma State into an unlikely powerhouse that often affected the national championship race.
 The Cowboys won the Big 12 in 2011 and played in the Big 12 title game in 2021 and 2023.
+He led the Cowboys to five New Year’s Six bowl appearances and eight 10-win seasons.

+He was capable of capturing the nation’s interest at any time, whether it be with a quip or one-liner, or with his ability to break down complex issues.
+In his final two seasons, he emerged as a refreshingly open and honest voice about the changes in the sport.
+During camp before the 2024 season, he'd had enough of talking about money.

+“I told the players there’s no negotiating now,” he said.
+“Portal’s over.
+All negotiation’s history.
+Now we’re playing football.
+Just coaching and playing football.

 On Monday, Gundy said he wanted to stay.